-The development of the survey was based on the insights of academic research in public administration and global public management, staff satisfaction surveys conducted in selected OECD administrations and the experience of the Global Survey of Public Servants which has been tested and validated in more than 20 administrations around the world.^{\dagger}
+The development of the survey was based on the insights of academic research in public administration and global public management, staff satisfaction surveys conducted in selected OECD administrations and the experience of the Global Survey of Public Servants, which has been tested and validated in more than 20 administrations around the world.^{\dagger}

 The survey scales and item formulations were adapted to the local context and legal terminology to ensure the validity of the measures in context.
-The survey project underwent a research ethics to confirm compliance with research ethics principles and General Data Protection Regulations, in particular, principles of anonymity and confidentiality.
+The survey project underwent a research ethics review to confirm compliance with research ethics principles and General Data Protection Regulations, in particular, principles of anonymity and confidentiality.

-The questionnaire was translated into the local language and uploaded to the Qualtrics platform for the online administration of the survey.
-The survey was pre-tested with 8 - 10 public servants to ensure the reliability and validity of the questions, a high quality of the translation, technical reliability and a user-friendly experience for participants.
+The questionnaire was translated into the local language and uploaded to the Qualtrics platform for the survey to be administered online.
+The survey was pre-tested with 8 - 10 public servants to ensure the reliability and validity of the questions, a high-quality of translation, technical reliability and a user-friendly experience for participants.

-The survey was distributed as a single anonymous access link that was circulated by the Civil Service Agency of Bosnia and Herzegovina to the network of training managers who then disseminated the invitation by email to the employees of their institution.
+The survey was distributed as a single anonymous access link that was circulated by email by the Civil Service Agency of Republika Srpska to the employees of the institutions.
 At the beginning of the survey, public servants were given information about the project and asked to provide informed consent before proceeding to the completion of the survey.
 The first survey question then asked public servants to indicate the institution in which they work.
 The response would later allow for comparisons of responses across institutions.
 However, survey participation was voluntary and public servants were free to leave questions unanswered or stop completing the survey at any time.

-Following the initial invitation, the Civil Service Agency of Bosnia and Herzegovina sent reminders after one, three, and five weeks to maximise the number of responses from each institution.
-The progress was monitored by the team of experts and weekly progress reports were sent to the Civil Service Agency of Bosnia and Herzegovina indicating the number of responses in total and by institution.
-The survey was closed after six weeks in March 2024, following the circulation of the first invitation in the last week of January 2024.
+Following the initial invitation, the Civil Service Agency of Republika Srpska sent reminders after one, three, and five weeks to maximise the number of responses from each institution.
+The progress was monitored by the team of experts, and weekly progress reports were sent to the Civil Service Agency of Republika Srpska, indicating the number of responses in total and by institution.
+The survey was closed after six weeks in March 2024, following the circulation of the first invitation in the first week of February 2024.

-The survey was conducted as a population survey of staff at the level of Institutions of Bosnia and Herzegovina.
-It targeted just over 6,400 public servants and generated 1,254 responses.
-The sample includes at least one response from 58 institutions.
-26 institutions returned 10 or more responses.
-18 institutions returned 10 or more 'completed' responses.
-The overall response rate is estimated at 20%.
+The survey was conducted as a population survey of public servants employed by institutions of Republika Srpska.
+The survey did not include staff from the local government level.
+It thus targeted more than 5,721 public servants and generated 1,517 responses.
+The sample included at least one response from 44 institutions.
+Twenty-eight institutions returned 10 or more responses.
+Twenty-one institutions returned 10 or more 'completed' responses.
+The overall response rate is estimated at 27%.